zlogic/mendix-docs/content/en/docs/community-tools/order-exams-in-bulk/manage-exam-seats.md

     The **Add Student** dialog box opens.

 3. Enter the email addresses of the students you want to invite.
-You can separate If you enter multiple email addresses, separate them by commas.
+If you enter multiple email addresses, separate them with commas.

 4. Click **Add to Invite**.